aiplanethub/genai-stack/documentation/getting-started/installation.md

 There are currently 195 recognized independent states in the world.
 ```

-Now you know how to use the LLM Stack locally.
+Now you know how to use the GenAI Stack locally.